agrc/gis.utah.gov/policies/sgid-policies/index.md

 categories: []
 date: 2019-12-04 10:01:27 -0500
 ---

-<i class="fas fa-2x fa-fw fa-clipboard-list"></i> These guidelines apply to data in the internal SGID database.
+The following guidelines apply to data in the internal SGID database.

 ### Table Naming Convention